Remi-C/Remi-C.github.io/_posts/2016-09-12-Inverse_procedural_street_modelling.md

 little information (road axis network and associated attributes), that is available in most national databases.
-This road model is then fitted to observations by combining inbase interactive user edits (using common GIS software as graphical interface) with semi-automated optimisation.
-The optimisation approach adapts the road model so it fits observations of urban features extracted from diverse sensing data.
+This road model is then fitted to observations by combining inbase interactive user edits (using common GIS software as graphical interface) with semi-automated optimization.
+The optimization approach adapts the road model so it fits observations of urban features extracted from diverse sensing data.
 Both street generation (StreetGen) and interactions happen in a database server, as well as the management of large amount of street Lidar data (sensing data) as the observations using a Point Cloud Server.
-We test our methods on the entire city of Paris, whose streets are generated in a few minutes, can be edited interactively (<0.3 sto regenerate the street model) by several concurrent users.
+We test our methods on the entire city of Paris, whose streets are generated in a few minutes, can be edited interactively (<0.3 s) to regenerate the street model) by several concurrent users.
 Automatic fitting (few min) shows promising results (average distance to ground truth reduced from 2.0m to 0.5m).
 In the future, this method could be mixed with others dedicated to the reconstruction